bakdata/kpops/docs/docs/user/references/cli-commands.md

 ## `kpops schema`

-Generate json schema.
+Generate JSON schema.

-The schemas can be used to enable support for kpops files in a text editor.
+The schemas can be used to enable support for KPOps files in a text editor.

 **Usage**: